Green Corridors

 Additional Information

-Below is an overview of the wildlife friendly additions you can have to make your garden a haven for nature on your doorstep.
-These fall into the four main themes stated above:
+Here's some inspiration for how to transform your garden into a haven for wildlife and the nature on your doorstep.
+These fall into the four main themes:

 Food

-• Bird feeders are a great way to attract birds (and the occasional squirrel) to your garden.
-Most feeders and seed mixes will attract the same type of bird so by using a variety (e.g. fat balls for woodpeckers or niger seeds in feeders with narrow slots for finches) will ensure you see a wider range of species.
+• Bird feeders are a great way to attract birds to your garden.
+Most feeders and seed mixes will attract the same type of bird so by using a variety (e.g. fat balls for woodpeckers or niger seeds in feeders with narrow slots for finches) will see a wider range of species.
+Please ensure you regularly clean feeders to prevent spreading disease.
+The latest RSPB advice is to pause seed and peanut feeding from 1 May to 31 October.

-• Native plants and wildflowers will attract everything from bumblebees, butterflies, hoverflies and solitary bees to your garden.
-These pollinators are vital for a healthy ecosystem and providing important nectar sources will help to reverse their decline.
+• Plants and wildflowers will attract bumblebees, butterflies, moths, hoverflies and solitary bees to your garden.
+Choose a variety and plant in groups.
+Plants rich in seeds and fruits (like Teasels, Sunflowers, Knapweed, Hawthorn and Dog Rose) will also help feed the birds naturally.
+Pollinators are vital for a healthy ecosystem and providing important nectar sources will help to reverse their decline.

-• Dead wood, in the form of wood chips, or even just branches and cut stems from existing garden plants, will help feed invertebrates and even fungi that are important for soil health.
+• Dead wood, in the form of branches, logs or cut stems from existing garden plants, will help feed invertebrates and fungi that are important for soil health.
+Why not build a 'bug snug' or a dead hedge.

 Water

 • An often overlooked resource in gardens and sometimes more scarce than food for many species.
-Bird baths are frequented by bathing birds to keep themselves clean.
+Bird baths are frequented by bathing birds to keep themselves clean but it is important that you also keep the bird bath clean to avoid spreading disease.
+Adding a few pebbles to the bath means they can also be used by bees without drowning.
+Shallow bowls of water are very important for hedgehogs, particularly in dry weather.

 Shelter